KSV2001/adbudget_rl/README.md

 - Research on RL for **non-stationary control** and **AI for marketing budget allocation**
 - Evaluation of recurrent vs feed-forward agents
 - Simulating realistic digital advertising constraints
 - Teaching pacing, synergy, diminishing returns, lagged feedback

 ---

+# 7. Future Plans

+I intend to add these in upcoming versions:
+- Choosing the actual fraction of budget per day to allocate (instead of fixed daily budget), given a total budget for the episode
+- Currently only efficiency and drift coeffecients are per-channel.
+I plan to add other coefficients like adstock lag, hill-curve exponent etc per channel as well
+- Capturing more non-linear dependencies between channels instead of just linear correlation as done currently

+Please support by rating my GitHub.

+---

-# 7. References (Mostly Non-Paywalled)
+# 8. References (Mostly Non-Paywalled)

 - Broadbent, S. (1979). *One Way TV Advert Works.*
 - Microsoft/Atlas Research: *Why Advertising Response Curves Matter.*